python-rapidjson/python-rapidjson/docs/loads.rst

       >>> loads('"foo" // one line of explanation')
       Traceback (most recent call last):
         File "<stdin>", line 1, in <module>
-      ValueError: Parse error at offset 6: The document root must not be followed by other values.
+      rapidjson.JSONDecodeError: Parse error at offset 6: The document root must not be followed by other values.
       >>> loads('"bar" /* detailed explanation */')
       Traceback (most recent call last):
         File "<stdin>", line 1, in <module>
-      ValueError: Parse error at offset 6: The document root must not be followed by other values.
+      rapidjson.JSONDecodeError: Parse error at offset 6: The document root must not be followed by other values.
       >>> loads('"foo" // one line of explanation', parse_mode=PM_COMMENTS)
       'foo'
       >>> loads('"bar" /* detailed explanation */', parse_mode=PM_COMMENTS)